MicrosoftDocs/dynamics-365-fraud-protection/content/faq/compliance-faq.md

 Yes.
 Fraud Protection uses cookies to collect information for a device, not for a particular individual.
 To opt out of using cookies you can, but it would degrade the device fingerprinting.

-#### Does Fraud Protection device fingerprinting get affected by ad blockers?
+#### Is Fraud Protection device fingerprinting affected by ad blockers?

-If DNS/SSL certificate information is properly set up for [web integration](../df-web.md), then the fingerprinting script will be considered a first party integration and would be excluded from most ad blockers.
+If DNS/SSL certificate information is properly set up for [web integration](../df-web.md), then the fingerprinting script will be considered a first party integration and will be excluded from most ad blockers.

 ## Additional resources